SHsuperCM/SHCMData/README.md

 For those unaware of the NBT structure, SHCMData should resemble json a bit.

+### Note!
+Do not use latest builds!
+Only releases and reference by release versions!
 ### Head over to the [wiki](https://github.com/SHsuperCM/SHCMData/wiki) for more information!